AdobeDocs/journey-optimizer.en/help/using/building-journeys/entry-management.md

 * If reentrance is disabled, a profile cannot enter multiple times the same journey, within the global journey timeout period.
 See this [section](../building-journeys/journey-properties.md#global_timeout).

 By default, journeys allow reentrance.
-When the **Allow reentrance** option is activated, the **reentrance wait period** field is displayed.
+When the **Allow reentrance** option is activated, the **Reentrance wait period** field is displayed.
 It allows you to define the time to wait before allowing a profile to enter the journey again.
 This prevents journeys from being erroneously triggered multiple times for the same event.
 By default the field is set to 5 minutes.
 The maximum duration is 91 days ([global timeout](journey-properties.md#global_timeout)).

 <!--
 When a journey ends, its status is **[!UICONTROL Closed]**.
 New individuals can no longer enter the journey.
 Persons already in the journey automatically exit the journey.